Killiney: History

 The village of Killiney takes its name from the site of the Nuns' Abbey.
-Leinin, a local chieftain, and his seven daughters converted to Christianity, and together they went on to found a monastic community at what is now Marino Avenue West.
-Today the family are commemorated in the stained-glass windows of the Church of St Alphonsus and Columba in Ballybrack, just a couple of minutes' walk away.
-Although the establishment of the first church dates back to the sixth century, its current roofless ruin dates from the 11th century.
-This tiny chapel on Marino Avenue West marks the historical centre of Killiney village, and can still be viewed today.
+Leinin, a local chieftain, and his seven daughters, converted to Christianity, and together they went on to found a monastic community at what is now Marino Avenue West.
+The family are commemorated in the stained-glass windows of the Church of St Alphonsus and Columba in Ballybrack, just a couple of minutes' walk away.
+Although the establishment of the first church dates back to the sixth century, the current roofless ruin at its location dates from the 11th century; this tiny chapel marks the historical centre of Killiney village, and can still be viewed today.

-For many centuries the major part of the district was the property of the Talbot de Malahide family, some of the original followers of the 1170 Norman invasion.
+For many centuries, the major part of the district, including Killiney Hill, was the property of the Talbot de Malahide family, some of the original followers from the 1170 Norman invasion.
 The obelisk on top of Killiney Hill records the famine of 1741 and the relief works made for the poor which include the obelisk and the many walls which cover the top of the hill.
 By the 19th century, the areas to the north and east of the village were owned by Robert Warren, who developed many of the Victorian residential roads.
 The Warrens also sold the land required to extend the Dublin and Kingstown Railway to Killiney and ultimately Bray.

 Killiney beach was a popular seaside destination for Dubliners, and John Rocque's 1757 map shows bath-houses near White Rock, on Killiney Beach.
 The coastline became even more popular once the railway opened, and the opening of Victoria Park in 1887 and of Vico Road in 1889 appear to have increased this popularity further.
 Victoria Castle (later renamed Ayesha Castle) was also built in honour of Queen Victoria, marking her accession to the throne.
-This is currently owned by County Donegal-born singer Enya who renamed it "Manderley," a reference to the stately house that featured in the 1938 Daphne du Maurier novel Rebecca.
+This is currently owned by County Donegal-born singer Enya who renamed it after Manderley, the stately house that featured in the 1938 Daphne du Maurier novel Rebecca.

 Killiney remained a near-rural area from 1900 until the late 1940s, despite its proximity to Dublin city.
 From the early 1960s, the economy began to expand, causing Dublin's outer suburbs to extend as far as Killiney.